 HIPS are therefore recommended for experts only, who can fully understand the large amount of alerts they produce and take advantage of the extra protection layer this can provide.
 This doesn’t make HIPS irrelevant to everyday users, though.
 In fact, the technology behind HIPS is what eventually evolved into behavior blocking, an essential component of modern anti-malware.

 Thanks to what behavior blocking borrows from HIPS, false alarms from antivirus software using the technology are now extremely rare.

 Firewalls and Emsisoft

-Emsisoft Internet Security adds a software firewall component to the proven technology of Emsisoft Anti-Malware, which means it can protect you from malware AND keep you invisible to network intruders.
-This makes it a perfect fit for home users and small businesses, who frequently travel beyond their home network and who want something simple-yet-intelligent that will keep their information secure, no matter where they go.
+Emsisoft Anti-Malware adds a Fortification feature to our proven Behavior Blocker, which means it will protect the existing Windows Firewall from unauthorized access.
+The combination of Emsisoft’s award-winning malware protection and an effective system firewall makes it a perfect fit for home users and small businesses, who frequently travel beyond their home network and who want something simple-yet-intelligent that will keep their information secure, no matter where they go.

 Have a great (firewalled) day!Alert: eBay iPhone Listings Redirecting to Phishing Pages